ilyriyuu/ilyriyuu/README.md

 //etc... there's more fandoms i'm in, i just feel like that they're not necessary to add in

-.. not many i know... but i have other roblox games i like too. you can mention other fandoms and i mightve heard of them,,
+.. i have other roblox games i like too. you can mention other fandoms and i might've heard of them,